jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 - [How to set up an automatic, hourly pull of stories by program, category, or tag for display on Program or Category pages](/hourly-pull-to-a-page.md).

-##If you know the [GUID](what-is-a-pmp-guid.md) of a specific PMP story you want:
+##If you know the [GUID](what-is-a-pmp-guid.md) of a specific PMP story you want

+The GUID is a globally unique identifier assigned by the PMP to a story, image, audio, or video.
+You can find the GUID for a piece of content by using the [PMP search engine](https://support.pmp.io/).

+Also see our documentation on [What is a GUID and how to use it](what-is-a-pmp-guid.md).

+### Assuming you have the GUID of a story you want to pull into Core Publisher:

-Click on `Find Content` in the top navigation, then click the `Pull PMP Doc` tab.
+1) Click on `Find Content` in the top navigation, then click the `Pull PMP Doc` tab.
 Paste the PMP story GUID into the Search term box:

 ![PMP GUID pasted into the GUID box in Core Publisher] (/img/pmp-pull-by-guid.png)

-Click the `Get document` button.
+2) Click the `Get document` button.
 You'll see a green box with a link to the story:

 ![story from the PMP returned to Core Publisher] (/img/pmp-story-pulled-by-guid.png)

-Click the story link and it opens as a web page:
+3) Click the story link and it opens as a web page:

 ![story from the PMP ready to edit in Core Publisher] (/img/pmp-story-pulled-page.png)

-You can now edit the story to assign it to a Category, add Tags, or relate it to a Program.
+4) You can now edit the story to assign it to a Category, add Tags, or relate it to a Program.
 This is the most direct way you can organize specific PMP stories on your Core Publisher pages by Category, Tag, or Program.

 ##If you don't know the [GUID](what-is-a-pmp-guid.md) of a specific PMP story, search the PMP

-You can search the PMP for stories from inside Core Publisher:
+### You can search the PMP for stories from inside Core Publisher:

 1) Click on `Find Content` in the top navigation.